About

 I am excited to watch our students grow, not only with their dance abilities but also to grow in confidence.
 I truly believe when they are on stage and those lights come on each student can shine in their own individual way.

-Mackenzie Powell – DSDU Instructor since 2019
+Mackenzie Beckham – DSDU Instructor since 2019

 Clogging has helped me in so many different ways.
 It taught me rhythm and how to catch the beat in songs.
 It also taught me how to have quick feet which, also being a softball player, helped me on the field.
 Lastly, it taught me to have confidence and perform in front of people.
 My stage confidence even allowed me to win the Miss Rock Creek pageant in 2017, with clogging being my talent.